znsio/specmatic-documentation/documentation/authoring_contracts.md

 ### The contract file

-A contract file contains a description of an API or a set of APIs using the [Qontract language](/documentation/language.html).
+A contract file contains a description of an API or a set of APIs using the [Specmatic language](/documentation/language.html).
 Contract files must have the extension `.qontract`.

 ### Stub files that accompany the contract file